smashgg/developer-portal/docs/testing-your-requests.md

 ---

 We recommend testing your requests in our [API explorer](/explorer).
-For starters&mdash;and for inspiration&mdash;you can view examples written by the community under the **Example Usage** section of our dev portal.
+For starters&mdash;and for inspiration&mdash;you can view examples under the **Query Examples** section of our dev portal.

 To test and adapt an example:

 1) Copy one of the example queries and its query variables into the API explorer
 (like [Tournaments by Location](examples/queries/tournaments-by-location)), then execute the query:
 &nbsp;